chaudhary2000sachin/test/employee-api-poc.md

 ## Objective

 This Proof of Concept demonstrates the installation, configuration, and basic usage of the Employee REST API—a Golang-based microservice that performs employee-related operations within the OT-Microservices architecture.
 The API is platform-independent and relies on ScyllaDB (mandatory) as its database and Redis (optional) for caching.
-This document helps users set up the environment, run the service, and test its endpoints.

 ---